tiny8877/okta.github.io/_source/_docs/api/resources/authorization-servers.md

 {% api_operation post /api/v1/authorizationServers/${authorizationServerId}/lifecycle/deactivate %}

 Make a Custom Authorization Server unavailable to clients.
-An inactive Custom Authorization Server can be returned to `ACTIVE` status.
+An inactive Custom Authorization Server can be returned to `ACTIVE` status by activating it again.

 ##### Request Parameters
 {:.api .api-request .api-request-params}